tristanls/tbp.monty/rfcs/0000_conventional_commits.md

 A breaking change is communicated by appending `!` after the type/scope.
 This correlates with `MAJOR` in [RFC 7 - Monty versioning](0007_monty_versioning.md).

 > [!NOTE]
 > `fix`, `feat`, and `refactor` types refer only to the **src/tbp/monty** codebase.
 Adding a new tool is not a feature.
 Fixing a tool is not a feature.
 Refactoring a tool is not a refactor of `src/tbp/monty`.
 >
 > By restricting these types to **src/tbp/monty**, it enables us to rapidly distinguish when we need to increment the `tbp.monty` version for publishing.
 Only `fix`, `feat`, `refactor` commits will be relevant to determine whether a `MINOR` or `MAJOR` version increment is required.
 >
 > By default, a version increment is `PATCH`.
 If there is a `feat` commit present, then the version increment is `MINOR`.
 If there is a breaking change commit present: `fix!`, `feat!`, `refactor!`, then the version increment is `MINOR` if and only if `MAJOR == 0`, and it is `MAJOR` otherwise.

+> [!NOTE]
+> In Monty, we do not use the `BREAKING CHANGE` optional footer to indicate a breaking change.

 ### Optional Scopes